 Apart from Georgia moped laws, you’ll learn how to properly turn and brake the moped, how to safely maneuver it, how to negotiate traffic situations, and what protective gear to wear, among other important topics.
 To learn more about the GMSP, you can contact the Atlanta DDS at 678-413-8400.

 For more information about topics related to motor vehicles and traffic safety, such as Georgia moped laws, feel free to visit our accident information blog.

-If you have legal questions regarding a moped accident, call the law office of Jason Schultz for a consultation.
+If you have legal questions regarding a moped accident, call the law office of Jason Schultz for a consultation on vehicle accidents.
 You are welcomed to contact us today at 404-474-0804 for a free consultation.